 What can I do after completing this course?

-You can go on to study the new Level 2 theory Certificate in the Principles of Horticulture from Seotember 2021.
-You could also undertake the new RHS Level 2 Practical Certificate in Horticulture.
-If you have begun your studies with this current Certificate you will be able to use the new qualifications to complete a Level 2 Diploma.
+You can go on to study the Level 2 theory Certificate in Plant Growth.
+You could also undertake the RHS Level 2 Practical Certificate in Horticulture.
+If you have begun your studies with this current Certificate you will also be able to use the new qualifications to complete a Level 2 Diploma.

 An RHS Level 2 qualification is well respected in the horticultural industry and can be the first step in changing to a career in horticulture.
 It is an accepted route into the horticultural profession for National Trust and many other employers.

 After completing your studies at Level 2 you can progress on to an RHS Level 3 qualification.